 Trust is an essential part of the parent-child relationship.
 When you tell your child “it will be okay” you want them to believe you.
 You want them to know they can count on you when they need you.
-Without trust in you, your child has no sense of a safe centre from which to explore.
-They feel a deep seated insecurity and mistrust of the world that affects them well into adulthood.
+Without trust in you, your child has no sense of a safe center from which to explore.
+They feel a deep-seated insecurity and mistrust of the world that affects them well into adulthood.

 5. Fewer Behavioral Issues

 Children parented positively have fewer behavioral issues.
 This is because of modeling.
 Children act out what they learn from you in the home.
 If punitive or aggressive behaviors (even simple verbal threats) are used at home, your children are more likely to display these behaviors in other environments.
 This is especially true for children with any sort of developmental delay or disorder like A.D.D. or autism.

 Act the way you would like them to act, with kindness, consideration and emotional intelligence.
 There are many tips for dealing with difficult behaviors which can help you create cooperative relationships through a loving approach.